Disorder, entropy and harmonic functions: Introduction

 \section{Introduction}

-Since the work of Yau \cite{Yau75} in 1975, where the Liouville property for positive harmonic functions on complete manifolds with non-negative Ricci curvature was proved, the structure of various spaces of harmonic functions have been at the heart of geometric analysis.
-Some years later, Yau conjectured that the space of polynomial growth harmonic functions of fixed order is always finite dimensional in open manifolds with non-negative Ricci curvature.
+Since the work of Yau in 1975, where the Liouville property for positive harmonic functions on complete manifolds with nonnegative Ricci curvature was proved \cite{Yau75}, the structure of various spaces of harmonic functions has been at the heart of geometric analysis.
+Some years later, Yau conjectured that the space of polynomial growth harmonic functions of fixed order is always finite dimensional in open manifolds with nonnegative Ricci curvature.
 Extensive literature has appeared on this conjecture and related problems.
-Understanding progressed quickly (Yau's conjecture was proved by Colding and Minicozzi \cite{CM97}) and gave birth to many tools (see \cite{Li93} for an introduction to the subject).
+Understanding progressed quickly (Yau's conjecture was proved by Colding and Minicozzi \cite{CM97}) and gave birth to many tools; see \cite{Li93} for an introduction to the subject.

-In algebraic setting bounded harmonic functions played a central role since the introduction of the Poisson boundary by Furstenberg \cite{F63,F71}, see also the survey \cite{W94}.
-Recently, the geometric approach made a remarkable appearance in the algebraic realm when Kleiner proved that the space of harmonic functions with polynomial growth on the Cayley graph of a group with fixed polynomial volume growth is finite dimensional using the approach of \cite{CM97}.
-He used this fact to provide a new proof of Gromov's theorem \cite{Kle10} (see \cite{ST} for a quantitative version of this theorem).
+In the algebraic setting, bounded harmonic functions played a central role since the introduction of the Poisson boundary by Furstenberg \cite{F63,F71}; see also the survey \cite{W94}.
+Recently, the geometric approach made a remarkable appearance in the algebraic realm when Kleiner proved that the space of harmonic functions with fixed polynomial growth on the Cayley graph of a group with polynomial volume growth is finite dimensional using the approach of \cite{CM97}.
+He used this fact to provide a new proof of Gromov's theorem \cite {Kle10}; see \cite{ST} for a quantitative version of this theorem.

 Another place where harmonic functions have played an important role recently is in the proof of the central limit theorem on random graphs.
-A central element in the proofs (see {\em e.g.}~\cite{SS04,MP07,BB07,GO11}) is the construction of a harmonic function $h$ on the cluster which is close to linear --- the term $\chi(x)=h(x)-\langle x,v\rangle$ is called the corrector and once one shows that $\chi(x)=o(||x||)$, the proof may proceed.
+A central element in the proofs (see, e.g., \cite {SS04,MP07,BB07,GO11}) is the construction of a harmonic function $h$ on the cluster which is close to linear---the term $\chi(x)=h(x)-\langle x,v\rangle$ is called the corrector and once one shows that $\chi(x)=o(\|x\|)$, the proof may proceed.

 The focus of this article is the case of random graphs.
 Classical tools of geometric analysis do not extend to this context in a straightforward way.
 Indeed, a random environment is not regular at the microscopic scale.
-In order to understand harmonic functions, one thus needs to control the macroscopic behavior of the environment.
-Let us take supercritical percolation as an example (see \cite{G99} for background and definitions).
+In order to understand harmonic functions, one thus needs to make use only of the control of the macroscopic behavior of the environment.
+Let us take supercritical percolation as an example; see \cite{G99} for background and definitions.